Alaska Thunderfuck

 Justin Andrew Honard (born March 6, 1985), best known by the stage name Alaska Thunderfuck 5000 or Alaska Thunderfuck and mononymously as Alaska, is an American drag queen and singer from Erie, Pennsylvania.
 She is best known as a runner-up on the fifth season of RuPaul's Drag Race and the winner of the second season of RuPaul's Drag Race All Stars.

-Alaska co-hosts the web series Bro'Laska alongside her brother, Cory Binney.
-Her first studio album, Anus, was released in 2015, followed by her second album, Poundcake, in 2016, and her third album, Vagina, in 2019.
-Her fourth album, Red 4 Filth, was released in 2022.
+Her first studio album, Anus, was released in 2015, followed by her second album, Poundcake, in 2016 and her third album, Vagina, in 2019.
+Her fourth album, Red 4 Filth, was released in 2022 and The Brunette Album, her fifth, was released in September 2026.
 Alaska is also a part of The AAA Girls, a drag group with Willam and Courtney Act and hosts the podcast Race Chaser with Willam.

 Early life

 Honard was born to Andrew and Pam Honard, and raised in Erie, Pennsylvania.
 He is partially of French Canadian descent, with his grandmother being French Canadian and originally from New Brunswick before immigrating to the United States.
 He graduated from Fort LeBoeuf High School in 2003.
 Honard has a brother, Cory.
 He studied theater at the University of Pittsburgh.